dackst/nayuta/readme.md

 You should still have access to an unmodified Nayuta no Kiseki ISO<sup>[2](#note2)</sup>.

 1. Download and extract [the original tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) and paste the [contents of this repository](https://github.com/dackst/nayuta/archive/master.zip) into the extracted folder.
 Overwrite files if necessary.
-2. Set up an environment with a clean Japanese ISO (Step 1 in the readme.txt included with the tools):
-    1. Drag your iso over `_extract_new.bat`, or run `python extract.py nayuta.iso ISO`, where `nayuta.iso` is the name of your file.
-    2. Run `setup.py`
+2. Drag your unmodified ISO over `_extract_new.bat` to set up a new environment (Run `_extract_new.bat path/to/original.iso`)
 3. Modify files to your liking.
 See flame's `readme.txt` for more on this.
-4. Reinsert text by running using the insertion Python scripts from within each respective folder.
-5. Copy the new files to their correct locations.
-Use `copy_all.py` instead of flame's individual `copy_*.py` scripts.
+4. Run `build_all.bat` (or `build_all.sh`) to build the a new ISO out of the `ISO` folder with the changes, named `output.iso`.
-    * If you made modifications to files that weren't modified before, you *might* have to run the pack editing function in `copy_all.py` on a relevant file for your changes to appear.
-See the "final boss attack name texture" section of `copy_all.py` for a simple example.
+  * If you changed files that weren't modified before, you will have to have to add them to `copy_all.py` or copy them to the correct location yourself.
+You also *might* have to run the pack editing function in `copy_all.py` on some relevant file for your changes to appear.
-6. Run `_build.bat` to build the new ISO with your changes, named `output.iso`.

-   * You should be able to do steps 4-6 in one go with `build_all.bat` or `build_all.sh`

 ## Credits